Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Mathematical Frontier of Dialectical Materialism?

-As I pointed out above, Badiou\footnote{Badiou, \textit{Logics of Worlds}, 2009. pp. 289--295} himself defines a Grothendieck-topology when he demonstrates the existence of the 'transcendental functor'\footnote{In fact, there is an implicit definition of a Grothendieck-topology involved already when Badiou expresses the Cohen's procedure in the $\BE$}, that is, the sheaf-object.
-Badiou\footnote{Ibid. p.
+As we pointed out above, in the \LW\ Badiou\endnote{Badiou, \textit{Logics of Worlds}, 2009. pp. 289--295} himself defines a Grothendieck-topology when he demonstrates the existence of the 'transcendental functor'\endnote{In fact, there is an implicit definition of a Grothendieck-topology involved already when Badiou expresses the Cohen's procedure in the $\BE$}, that is, the sheaf-object on the basis of a transcendental grading $T$.
+Badiou\endnote{Ibid. p.
 291} defines the '\textit{territory} of $p$' as They form a basis of a Grothendieck-topology.
 In short, every territory gives a sieve if it is completed under $\leq$-relation of $T$.